 But don't you think abbreviations are meant to save time and especially save you the character count on social media platforms like Twitter?
 Little things matter when there is limited space to write!

 So, use your cognizance and choose your words (letters in this case) wisely!

-Want to make your emails stand out from the rest?
-Sign up for a free trial of VideoForm!
-We help you send video messages inside Salesforce, Gmail, and Outlook.
+Want to make your email campaign stand out from the rest?
+Book a demo with VideoForm!
+We help you create personalized videos with name, logo, and other elements on it.

-There's no better way to catch people's attention than with something that is unique like this- sign up now!
+There's no better way to catch people's attention than with something that is unique like personalization!